 One Destroyer's Dharma

-Complete at 99,000 words, ONE DESTROYER’S DHARMA remixes the gods and dynasties of the Mahabharata (ancient India’s Iliad) into propulsive science fiction.
-It blends the furious voice of Some Desperate Glory and the unforgiving, lived-in void of The Expanse.
+Complete at 99,000 words, ONE DESTROYER’S DHARMA remixes the god-like puppeteers and unbearable choices of the Mahabharata into propulsive, character-led science fiction.
+It blends the furious voice and found-family of Some Desperate Glory and the gritty void and angry dispossessed in The Expanse.

-Ishara is just as shocked as the six-armed, cybernetic demon on her bedroom floor—whose neural pathways she just fried with a desperate thought.
+Ishara stares in shock at the six-armed, cybernetic demon twitching on her bedroom floor, whose neural pathways she just tore apart with a desperate thought.

-Of course her father wasn’t just any oligarch; he was Sol’s foremost weaponeer.
+Her father lied.
+Yes, he was a ruling elder; but he was also the regime's foremost weaponeer.
 And his masterpiece?
 Her.
-A living weapon engineered to hijack the neural implant in every brain.
-Now his rival dynasties are closing in, desperate to collar her or vaporize her into the void.
+Engineered to invade the neural implant in every brain.
+He didn’t conceal her, he contained her.
+Now his rivals are closing in, desperate to collar her.

 Reach out to discuss stories or collaborations